 Arizona Debt Relief Guide

-In the early days of the state, Arizona’s economy relied on the five C’s: Copper, cotton, cattle, climate and citrus.
-Today Arizona produces nearly two-thirds of all U.S. copper, while also being a top five leading cotton state.
-And with over three-hundred days of sunshine and the Grand Canyon, Arizona still pulls in tourists and snowbirds.
-But much like the rest of the U.S., Arizona was heavily affected by the pandemic.
-Arizona ranked 22nd in 2020 for an average credit card balance of $5,157.
+In the early days of the state, Arizona’s economy relied on the five C’s: Copper, cotton, cattle, climate, and citrus.
+Arizona produces nearly two-thirds of all U.S. copper and is among the top five leading cotton states.
+And with more than 300 days of sunshine and the Grand Canyon, Arizona pulls in tourists and snowbirds.
+Still, Arizonans struggle with debt.
+The latest available data ranks Arizona 22nd in credit card debt amount – an average of $7,067.

-“Phoenix has seen a rapid rise in demand for housing while facing property shortages, which is causing an increase in pricing,” says Gary Herman, President of Consolidated Credit.
+“Phoenix has seen a rapid rise in demand for housing while facing property shortages, which is causing an increase in pricing,” says President of Consolidated Credit, Gary Herman.
 “On top of already facing a higher-than-average unemployment rate, minimizing or eliminating debt has become an ever-present cause for concern for Arizona residents.”

 Consolidated Credit Helps Arizona Residents Reduce Their Total Credit Card Payments by Up to 50%